Optimal Signal Extraction from Order Flow: A Matched Filter Perspective on Normalization and Market Microstructure: Monte Carlo Validation

-\textbf{Panel C} varies turnover range.
-This is the most revealing test: wider turnover distribution (greater heteroskedasticity) amplifies MC's advantage to 1.92$\times$.
+\textbf{Panel C} (Scenario A) varies turnover range.
+This is the most revealing test: wider turnover distribution (greater heteroskedasticity) amplifies MC's advantage to 1.99$\times$.
 Narrow turnover range reduces the advantage to 1.05$\times$, confirming that heteroskedasticity is the mechanism.
+The symmetric result for Scenario B (figure~\ref{fig:robustness}(D)) shows that TV advantage remains relatively stable (1.04$\times$--1.15$\times$) across turnover ranges, reflecting the structural asymmetry discussed in Section~\ref{sec:montecarlo}.

-\textbf{Panel D} (Figure~\ref{fig:robustness}, bottom-center) varies sample size from 100 to 1,000 stocks per simulation.
-The MC advantage remains stable at approximately 1.32$\times$ across all sample sizes, confirming that our findings are not artifacts of sample size.
+\textbf{Panel D} (Scenario A) varies sample size from 100 to 1,000 stocks per simulation.
+The MC advantage remains stable at approximately 1.32 $\times$ across all sample sizes, confirming that our findings are not artifacts of sample size.